Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 ##Change color

 If I would like to change the color of the `Hello, world!` to be red, CSS is the one that can help.
-Remember that CSS is responsible for how it appears to look.
+Remember that CSS is responsible for how it appears to look. :sunglasses:

 {% highlight html %}
 <!DOCTYPE html>